micmejia/bible-dump/AMPC/Galatians/Gal 4.md

-Brethren, I beg of you, become as I am [free from the bondage of Jewish ritualism and ordinances], for I also have become as you are [[^e]a Gentile].
-You did me no wrong [[^f]in the days when I first came to you; do not do it now].
+Brethren, I beg of you, become as I am [free from the bondage of Jewish ritualism and ordinances], for I also have become as you are [a Gentile].
+You did me no wrong [in the days when I first came to you; do not do it now].